 - Provincial loans – specific to each province or territory, with varying interest rates.

-- Private loans or student lines of credit – obtained through banks or other lenders if the federal and provincial loans weren’t enough to cover tuition; these often have higher interest rates.
+- Private student loans or lines of credit – these are obtained through banks or other lenders if the federal and provincial loans aren’t enough to cover tuition; these often have higher interest rates.

 In some provinces, federal and provincial loans will be consolidated or integrated automatically upon graduation so that you only make one payment that goes toward paying off both loans.
 In other provinces, however, they are not consolidated – so you must be sure to repay both.

-How Does Student Loan Refinancing and Debt Consolidation Work?
+How Does Student Loan Consolidation and Refinancing Work?

-While the terms are often used interchangeably, student loan refinancing and student loan debt consolidation are different.
+While the terms are often used interchangeably, student loan refinancing and student loan consolidation are different.

-- Refinancing is paying off one single loan with a new loan that has a lower interest rate or better terms.
+- Refinancing is paying off one single loan with a new one that has a lower interest rate or better terms.

-- A debt consolidation loan involves combining multiple debts or loans into one new loan set at a lower interest rate or better terms.
-For example, if you have a federal loan, a provincial loan, and a private loan, which make up your total student loan debt amount, you may look to find another lender that will combine them all into one new loan set at a lower interest rate.
+- A debt consolidation loan (or, in this case, a student consolidation loan) involves combining (i.e. “consolidating”) multiple debts or loans into one new loan set at a lower interest rate or better terms.
+For example, if you have a federal loan, a provincial loan, and a private loan, which make up your total school loan debt amount, you may try to find another lender that will combine them all into one new loan set at a lower interest rate.

-Graduates may want to consider either refinancing their student loan or obtaining a debt consolidation loan if they have:
+Graduates may want to consider either refinancing their school loan or obtaining a student consolidation loan if they have:

-- Made some on-time student loans payments already, showing potential lenders that they’re reliable
+- Made some on-time school loan payments already, showing potential lenders that they’re reliable

 - A good credit score (read more about credit scores here)